 2. That team will not group together ingredients for which it hasn’t already thought of a recipe (I’m curious about their recipe involving wonton skins, gummy bears, kiwi and blackberries)

-Each blogger also got a copy of Ted’s cookbook, The Food You Want to Eat:
+I also received a copy of Ted’s cookbook, The Food You Want to Eat:

 I had a wonderful time at this event.
-It was great to chat with other bloggers and with Ted in such an informal setting.
+It was great to engage with Ted in such an informal setting.
 After talking to him about sea urchin, I even suggested Basta Pasta for their linguine with fresh sea urchin in pink sauce.
 Will he take heed of my recommendation?
 Only Ted will tell…